 we can search for the coefficients $\boldsymbol j^{(n)}$ by expanding both sides of Eq. (\ref{eq:DE}) in $\epsilon$.

-This is, of course, valid when we hold $x$ to be general (i.e. as symbol), but we should be careful when applying boundary conditions in a singular point of the differential equations.
+This is, of course, valid when we hold $x$ to be general (\ie as a symbol), but we should be careful when applying boundary conditions in a singular point of the differential equations.
 If $x_0$ is a singular point of the matrix $M$, one should bear in mind that $\epsilon$-expansion, in general, does not commute with the expansion in $x-x_0$.
 In particular, it is not safe to put $x=x_0$ in the $d$-dimensional integral and then expand in $\epsilon$ to obtain the boundary conditions.
-The irony is that usually we do need to fix boundary conditions at a singular point of $M$.
-One should, therefore, consider the asymptotics of the integrals when $x\to x_0$ and use the expansion by regions method \cite{BeneSmi1998} to obtain contributions of different regions.
+The irony is that we usually do need to fix boundary conditions at a singular point of $M$.
+One should, therefore, consider the asymptotics of the integrals when $x\to x_0$ and use the expansion-by-regions method \cite{BeneSmi1998} to obtain contributions of different regions.